netzke/netzke-core/UPGRADING.md

 * Provide access to the component class/instance from any declaration (components, actions, endpoints, etc)
 * Generally simplify the code

+## Embedding Netzke components in the Rails views

+The `netzke_init` method used in the application layout has been renamed to `load_netzke`.

 ## JavaScript class configuration

 Such DSL methods as `js_include`, `js_mixin`, `js_base_class`, `js_method`, `js_property` are gone.
 Instead, use the `js_configure` DSL method: